minio/docs/source/minio-cli/minio-mc/mc-alias.rst

    mc alias set ALIAS HOSTNAME ACCESSKEY SECRETKEY

-- Replace ``ALIAS`` with the name of the alias to associate to the S3-compatible service.
+- Replace :mc-cmd:`~mc alias set ALIAS` with the alias to associate to the S3-compatible service.

-- Replace ``HOSTNAME`` with the hostname or IP address of the S3-compatible service.
+- Replace :mc-cmd:`~mc alias set HOSTNAME` with the hostname or IP address of the S3-compatible service.

-- Replace ``ACCESSKEY`` and ``SECRETKEY`` with the access and secret key for a user on the S3-compatible service.
+- Replace :mc-cmd:`~mc alias set ACCESSKEY` and :mc-cmd:`~mc alias set SECRETKEY` with the access and secret key for a user on the S3-compatible service.

 Remove a Configured S3-Compatible Service
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~